agiledev-students-fall2023/2-git-workflow-practice-SiqiiW/README.md

 Thanks for sharing the article.
 I agree with you and the article on that UI development is not a easy path.
 Like mentioned in the article, the error message are tricky and sometimes we used a lot of external techonologies that we may not be a master of.

 That being said, I am grateful to read this article because it gave me a thorough angle on what we are doing right now.

+## Comments by Anita Ye

+It's so important to understand the difficulties regrading UI designs since it has become such an major part of web developing.
+The "unhappy paths" of error handling also seemed frustrating and relatable.
+Thank you for sharing this article!